10 Countries Where People Eat Insects for Food (#10 Will Surprise You)

 Many Americans might reel at the thought of downing a crunchy, stir-fried grasshopper, or chugging a glass of freshly-squeezed cricket juice.
 But in many parts of the world, eating insects is a completely normal part of people’s diets… and not just something they’re forced to eat as a challenge on reality TV!

-In fact, there’s even a term for the human practice of consuming insects.
+There’s even a term for the human practice of consuming insects.
 It’s called entomophagy.
 Despite the novelty factor in the West, more and more people are beginning to recognize that insects have a lot to offer when it comes to providing well-rounded nourishment.

 It turns out that insects are packed with protein and other vital nutrients.
 The other big benefit is that they are impressively sustainable as a food source when it comes to their very minimal impact on the environment.